rhyscleary/rhyscleary/README.md

 - 📙 Interest: Software Engineering, Systems Analysis, Music... this ain't a tinder profile, you know enough
 - 📫 How to reach me: You can reach me through socials or my business email provided above.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: *A fun fact about me or in general terms?* Here's a fun fact, there are more wheels than doors in the world.
+- ⚡ Fun fact: Here's a fun fact, there are more wheels than doors in the world.

-## Further Important Information
+## Further Less Important Information
 - Known Programming Languages: